 Big Warrior deck list and strategy

-This is the most popular version of Big Warrior being played right now, but it still requires further refinement.
-We'll update the list again in a few days.
+This is the most popular version of Big Warrior being played right now, but it still needs a lot of refinements if it's to become truly competitive.
+We'll update the list again if any significant changes are make to the format.

 |2 x Shield Slam||2 x Sleepy Dragon|